🚧Documentation is under active development β€” content may be incomplete or change frequently.

 • Two-level architecture β€” core.py contains pure science code; node.py wraps it for Salpa

-• Isolated environments β€” Each node can have its own Python environment via Pixi (no dependency conflicts)
+• Isolated environments β€” Each node can have its own isolated Python environment, with no dependency conflicts between nodes

 • Auto-detected execution β€” Nodes with pixi.toml run in an isolated subprocess; others run in-process